 As much as I tried not to, I became increasingly concerned about Equifax data breach the more I learned about it.
 The Atlanta-based company recently announced that its computer system was hacked, exposing as many as 143 million people to identity fraud.
-If that weren’t bad enough, the company waited at least six weeks to tell anybody.
+That’s when I began to wonder whether I should sign up for Credit Karma.

 Based on money expert Clark Howard’s recommendation, I decided it was time for me to open an account at CreditKarma.com, which offers free credit monitoring, along with other services aimed at protecting your data and making you a more informed user of credit.
 Clark says to do this before freezing your credit to make sure you’re alerted if anyone tries to fraudulently open an account in your name.